rohanjariwala03/flutter_assignment/README.md

   - Send and receive messages (simulated agent replies)
   - Messages saved locally using SharedPreferences
   - Unread message badge in navigation
-  - Clear all messages with confirmation dialog
+  - Clear all messages with confirmation dialog.

 - **Dashboard Integration**
   - WebView integration for displaying the internal dashboard